Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Input Queued Switch

 For any $ \bm{x} \in \mathbb{R}^{N^2}$, and any convex set $\mathcal{W}$, the projection of $\bm{x}$ on to the set $\mathcal{W}$ is denoted as $\bm{x}_{{\parallel} \mathcal{W}}$ and defined as,

 and consequently,

 The projection of $ \bm{x}$ on to the subspace $\mathcal{L}$ is given by

-and its $\ell_2$-norm is
+and its $\ell_2$-norm is {

-For any $\bm{x}_{{\parallel}\mathcal{L}}$ and $\bm{y}_{{\parallel}\mathcal{L}}$, we have
+} For any $\bm{x}_{{\parallel}\mathcal{L}}$ and $\bm{y}_{{\parallel}\mathcal{L}}$, we have

-\subsection{Throughput optimality.}
+\subsection{Throughput optimality}

-In this section, we show that under Markov modulated arrivals, $\mathcal{C}$ is indeed the capacity region and that MaxWeight is throughput optimal. \begin{proposition} If $\lambda \notin \mathcal{C}$, no scheduling algorithm can support arrival rate matrix $\bm{\lambda}$. \end{proposition} The proof follows from Theorem 4.2.1 in \citet{srikant2013communication} after using the Markov chain ergodic theorem instead of the strong law of large numbers. \begin{proposition} For an input queued switch operating under Markov modulated arrivals, the MaxWeight scheduling algorithm can support any arrival rate matrix $\bm{\lambda}$ in the interior of $\mathcal{C}$, i.e., $\bm{\lambda}\in int(\mathcal{C})$.
-Thus, MaxWeight is throughput optimal. \end{proposition} \begin{proof}{Proof:} Note $\left\{\left(\bm{Q}^t,\bm{X}^t\right)\right\}_{t\geq 0 }$ is an irreducible Markov chain under MaxWeight scheduling.
-We prove this theorem by demonstrating that $\left\{\left(\bm{Q}^t,\bm{X}^t\right)\right\}_{t\geq 0 }$ is positive recurrent, which can be done using Foster-Lyapunov theorem (Theorem 2.2.4 in \citet{fayolle1995topics}).
+In this section, we show that under Markovian arrivals, $\mathcal{C}$ is indeed the capacity region and that MaxWeight is throughput optimal. \begin{proposition} If $\lambda \notin \mathcal{C}$, no scheduling algorithm can support arrival rate matrix $\bm{\lambda}$. \end{proposition} The proof follows from Theorem 4.2.1 in \cite{srikant2013communication} after using the Markov chain ergodic theorem instead of the strong law of large numbers. \begin{proposition} For an input queued switch operating under Markovian arrivals, the MaxWeight scheduling algorithm can support any arrival rate matrix $\bm{\lambda}$ in the interior of $\mathcal{C}$, i.e., $\bm{\lambda}\in int(\mathcal{C})$.
+Thus, MaxWeight is throughput optimal. \end{proposition} \begin{proof}{} Note $\left\{\left(\bm{Q}^t,\bm{X}^t\right)\right\}_{t\geq 0 }$ is an irreducible Markov chain under MaxWeight scheduling.
+We prove this theorem by demonstrating that $\left\{\left(\bm{Q}^t,\bm{X}^t\right)\right\}_{t\geq 0 }$ is positive recurrent, which can be done using Foster-Lyapunov theorem (Proposition 2.2.4 in \cite{fayolle1995topics}).
 Consider the Lyapunov function,